 - Your child vomits blood or material that looks like coffee grounds.

 - Your child's bowel movements are red or black, and sticky.

 - Your child is confused, unusually sleepy, irritable, or jittery.

 - Your child is vomiting and cannot keep food or liquids down.

 - Your child is bruising easily.

 - You have questions or concerns about your child's condition or care.

-- Check with your healthcare provider before you take any medicine.
+- Check with your child's healthcare provider before he or she takes any medicine.
 This includes over-the-counter medicine, herbs, and vitamins.
-Your healthcare provider may want you to change some of your medicines, or stop them, until your liver has recovered.
+Your child's provider may want you to change some medicines, or stop them, until your child's liver has recovered.

 - Talk to your adolescent about not drinking alcohol.
 Alcohol can increase liver damage.
 Talk to your healthcare provider if your adolescent drinks alcohol and needs help to stop.